benzid-wael/salati/README.md

 | `TwilightAngle` | Similar to SeventhOfTheNight, but instead of 1/7, the fraction of the night used is fajr_angle/60 and isha_angle/60 (default) |

-You are not sure which strategy to use? use `recommended` method:
+You are not sure which strategy to use? use the `recommended` method:

 ```rust
 const high_latitude_resolution = HighLatitudeRule::recommended(coordinates);